-- 4) Decentralised decision making: provide for decentralised decision-making in the contract with regard to land release so that the contractor has flexibility to use their assets in the most efficient way.
-The assets that are to be used must also be evaluated and accredited to conduct land release through survey.
-Further guidance on this can be found in the IMAS land release series. - 5) Liability: liability issues, as they relate to mine action, need to be expanded to cover not only land release through clearance but also through survey.
-The basis of dealing with liability and land release is that if a contractor fully complies with their approved land release concept, and the appropriate national standards, then the liability related to any incident should not fall to the contractor.
-Further guidance on liability can be found in IMAS 08.20. - 6) Incentives to release land through survey: in order to allow the release of land through the most efficient method, the contract needs to be structured to provide the same incentive for releasing land through survey as releasing land through clearance.
-If there is no incentive to release land through survey, then the contractor will in most cases focus their operations on only releasing land through clearance. - 7) Quality assurance: quality assurance is of vital importance in ensuring the effective release of land.
-The contract should detail the quality assurance process and include on-site sampling and monitoring by the NMAA as well as the review of all documentation and decision making relating to the release of land through survey and clearance.
-Sampling following completion and the inspection of all records should also be a requirement.
+- 5) Decentralised decision-making: lprovide for decentralised decision-making in the contract with regard to land release so that the contractor has flexibility to use their assets in the most efficient way.
+The assets that are to be used must also be evaluated and accredited, to conduct land release through survey.
+The way that assets or a combination of assets may be used should be stipulated in detail in the contractor's SOP.
+Further guidance on this can be found in the IMAS land release series. - 6) Liability: liability issues, as they relate to mine action, need to be concretely addressed in NMAS and contract documentation.
+The documentation should cover not only land release through clearance, but also land cancelled and released through survey. - The NMAAs should have well-established standards for cancelling land through non-technical survey, and for handing over land released through technical survey and clearance.
+Such standards should define at what exact point the responsibility of the operator is handed over to the authority.
+The basis of dealing with liability and land release is that if a contractor fully complies with their approved land release concept outlined in their SOP, and the appropriate national standards, then the liability related to any incident should not fall on the contractor.
+Further guidance on liability can be found in IMAS 08.20. - 7) Incentives to releasing land through survey: in order to allow the release of land through the most efficient method, the contract needs to be structured in order to provide the same incentive for cancelling and releasing land through survey as releasing land through clearance.
+If there is no incentive to cancel or release land through survey, then the contractor will in most cases focus their operations on only releasing land through clearance.
+Financial incentives are normally not the ultimate solution to encourage contractors to improve survey and clearance concepts.
+Financial incentives are also hard or impossible to implement for most agencies, due to existing rules and regulations for procurement.
+A more realistic approach to provide incentives to contractors is to: